TALXIS/tools-devkit-templates/README.md

 --allow-scripts yes
 ```

-Create a main form for a table:
+Create a row in the main form:
 ```console
 dotnet new pp-form-row `
 --output "src/Solutions.UI" `